Search

 (e) Working head.

-Based on the impellers count provided, the pumps also classified as single-stage and multi-stage.
-A single stage centrifugal pump has only one impeller mounted on the shaft.
-A multi-stage centrifugal pump has two or more impellers connected in series, which are mounted on the same shaft and ate enclosed in the Same casing.
+Based on the impellers count provided, the pumps are also classified as single-stage and multi-stage.
+A single-stage centrifugal pump has only one impeller mounted on the shaft.
+A multi-stage centrifugal pump has two or more impellers connected in series, which are mounted on the same shaft and are enclosed in the same casing.

-Depending on the number of entrances to the impeller the centrifugal pumps may be classified as single suction pump and double suction pump.
+Depending on the number of entrances to the impeller the centrifugal pumps may be classified as single-suction pumps and double-suction pumps.
 In a single action (or entry) pump liquid is admitted from a suction pipe on one side of the impeller.
 In a double suction (or entry) pump liquid enters from both sides of the impeller.
-A double suction pump has an advantage that by this arrangement the axial thrust on the impeller is neutralized.
+A double suction pump has an advantage in that by this arrangement the axial thrust on the impeller is neutralized.
 Further, it is suitable for pumping large quantities of liquid since it provides a large inlet area.

 The centrifugal pumps may be designed with either horizontal or vertical disposition of shafts.
 Generally, the pumps are provided with horizontal shafts.
 However, for deep wells and mines, the pumps with vertical shafts are more suitable because the pumps with vertically disposed shafts occupy less space.

-According to the head developed, the centrifugal pumps may be classified as low head, medium head and high head pumps.
-A low head pump is the one which is capable of working against a total head up to 15 m.
-A medium head pump is that which is capable of working against a total head more than 15 m but up to 40.m.
-A high head pump is the one which is capable of working against a total head above 40 m.
-Generally, high head pumps are multi-stage pumps.
+According to the head developed, the centrifugal pumps may be classified as low-head, mediumhead and high-head pumps.
+A low-head pump is capable of working against a total head of up to 15 m.
+A medium head pump is that which is capable of working against a total head of more than 15 m but up to 40.m.
+A high-head pump is one that is capable of working against a total head above 40 m.
+Generally, high-head pumps are multi-stage pumps.

 Performance of Pumps – Characteristic Curves:-

-A pump is usually designed for one speed, flow rate and head, but in actual practice, the operation may be at some other conditions of head or flow rate and for changed conditions, the behaviour of the pump may be quite different.
-In order to predict the behaviour and performance of the pump under varying conditions tests are performed and the results of the test are plotted.
+A pump is usually designed for one speed, flow rate and head, but in actual practice, the operation may be at some other conditions of head or flow rate and for changed conditions, the behavior of the pump may be quite different.
+To predict the behavior and performance of the pump under varying conditions tests are performed and the results of the test are plotted.
 The curves are called characteristic curves

 (a).
 Main and operating characteristics